Cardinal Gibbons junior Ade Taiwo has been named to the National Soccer Coaches Association of America high school all-America team.

 Alston dies: Long-time high school sports reporter Charles Alston, 54, of Rocky Mount died on Monday.
 Alston was one of the best-known high school sports writers in the state and was very active on the ihigh.com website.

-All-state football: Media representatives throughout North Carolina are voting this week for The Associated Press all-state football team.
+All-state football: Media representatives throughout North Carolina voted last week for The Associated Press all-state football team.
 Twenty-seven players will be selected by position.
 The team will be announced Monday.

-Raleigh Grace scorer: Raleigh Graces 6-5 senior guard Michael Taylor scored 20 points Friday in a 75-60 loss to Kerr-Vance Academy to notch 1,000 points in his career.
-He is averaging 20.6 points and could become the schools all-time leading scorer.
+Raleigh Grace scorer: Raleigh Grace’s 6-5 senior guard Michael Taylor scored 20 points last week in a 75-60 loss to Kerr-Vance Academy to notch 1,000 points in his career.
+He is averaging 20.6 points and could become the school’s all-time leading scorer.